-- In a soup pot, heat up 1 tablespoon olive oil until simmering.
+- In a soup pot, heat up 1 tablespoon of oil until simmering.
 Add the chopped shallot, onion and salt.
 Cook, stirring often, until the shallot and onions have softened and are starting to turn golden, about 4-5 minutes.
 Add the garlic and cook until fragrant, about 30 seconds, stirring frequently.

 - Add the butternut squash into the pot with the broth and spices.
 Let the mixture come to a boil over medium heat.
 Transfer the soup into the pitcher of a high-speed blender.
 Blend on the soup setting or medium-high speed until it is creamy throughout.